Ross Becker: Career

-After conducting the interview, Becker took a break from big-city television news.
+Becker then took a break from big-city television news.
 In 1995, Becker and his wife, Linda, purchased three radio stations in Kentucky.
-These included WIEL-AM Elizabethtown, WKMO in Lebanon Junction, and WRZI-FM in Hodgenville.
-These got sold to Commonwealth Broadcasting in 2000, and Becker jumped back into the broadcast news business when he accepted a position as an anchor for MSNBC in 2001.
+These included WIEL-AM Elizabethtown, WKMO in Hodgenville, Kentucky, and WRZI-FM in Vine Grove, Kentucky.
+These got sold to Commonwealth Broadcasting in 2000, and Becker jumped back into the broadcast news business when he accepted a position as a reporter and anchor for MSNBC in 2001.
 The following year, he returned to local news when he joined KTNV-TV in Las Vegas as its evening anchor.
 Becker left KTNV in December 2004 to pursue other opportunities.
 He returned to Los Angeles in 2005 as a freelance reporter for KNBC before being hired full-time.
-He left KNBC at the end of 2006 to join KTVX-TV in Salt Lake City, Utah, as an evening anchor.
+He left KNBC at the end of 2006 to join KTVX-TV in Salt Lake City, Utah, as the main evening anchor.
 He left the station on December 31, 2009, and joined KUSI-TV in San Diego.
 At KUSI, he was a featured reporter and co-anchor of the 11 p.m. newscast.
 At the end of 2016, Becker left KUSI to become the news director for KMIR-TV in Palm Springs, California.
 Becker left KMIR in January 2018.
 He became the lead anchor for KAAL in Rochester, Minnesota, in January 2019, before announcing his departure in August 2021.